xPloits3c/DorkEye/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
 <div align="center">
-🌟 If you found DorkEye useful, please star the repository! 🌟 Made with ❤️ by xPloits3c
+- 🌟 If you found DorkEye useful, please star the repository! 🌟
+ - Made with ❤️ for you.

 </div>